bcurran3/ChocolateyPackages/choco-persistent-packages/readme.md

 * Cancel task to stop after xxx minutes in event of a non-silent package getting "stuck"

 CHANGELOG:
-* 2018.04.23 - Removed PowerShell dependency.
-Fixed compatibility with Windows 7 & 8 machines by using SchTasks.exe for everything and not using the Windows 10/Server 2016 only get-scheduledtask cmdlet.
+* 2018.04.23 - Fixed compatibility with Windows 7 & 8 machines by using SchTasks.exe for everything and not using the Windows 10/Server 2016 only get-scheduledtask cmdlet.
+* 2018.04.23 - Removed PowerShell v4/v5 dependency.
 * 2017.08.20.01 - updated Chocolatey/nuspec description to correct INSTALL EXAMPLES
 * 2017.08.20.01 - added message post install to edit persistentpackages.config
 * 2017.08.20.01 - added shortcut to persistentpackages.config in tools dir